AlanRoman117/biblia-rv-1960/README.md

 # Reina Valera 1960 Bible in JSON Format

-This repository provides the complete text of the Spanish Reina Valera 1960 (RV1960) Bible in a clean, structured JSON format.
+This repository provides the complete, generated text of the Spanish Reina Valera 1960 (RV1960) Bible in a clean, structured JSON format.
 It is designed for developers and anyone who needs easy, programmatic access to the scriptures.

 The data structure is modeled after the popular `aruljohn/Bible-kjv` project to ensure consistency and ease of use for developers familiar with that format.

+## How to Use the Files

+The directory contains the final, generated JSON files.
+You can directly use these files in your projects without needing to run any scripts.

 ## Data Structure

-The data is organized into the following files:
+The data is organized into the following files within the `rv1960_output/` directory:

 1.  **Individual Book Files (66 files):** Each book of the Bible has its own JSON file (e.g., `Génesis.json`, `Apocalipsis.json`).
 The structure of each file is: